 The client has invited us to return for multiple engagements, and several business units have specifically asked to work with us.
 We look forward to continuing to grow this partnership.

-TEKsystems Training and Education Services’ team comprises more than 750 instructional designers, certified instructors and e-learning developers.
+The TEKsystems Learning Solutions team comprises more than 750 instructional designers, certified instructors and e-learning developers.
 We require our professionals to have a minimum of 10 years of experience as a training practitioner and three years in instructional delivery.
 In this engagement, the specialized knowledge of our team allowed us to advise our client in the most effective training modalities and deliver well-designed content.